grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 Currently, as per [gRFC A37][A37], we handle LOGICAL_DNS clusters by hard-coding the cluster's LB policy to pick_first, so that we get the proper semantics of connecting to only one address for the cluster at a time.
 However, now that we have the ability to encode multiple addresses per endpoint, we can do away with that special case.
-Instead, we will encode all addresses returned by the DNS resolver as a single endpoint.
+Instead, the xds_cluster_resolver LB policy will encode all addresses returned by the DNS resolver as a single endpoint.
 Regardless of which LB policy is configured for the cluster, this will result in all addresses being passed down to the same pick_first child policy, thus providing the desired behavior without the special case.

 ### Temporary environment variable protection